jendricio/Blue-Marble/Blue Marble Manifesto.md

-This document is the manifesto of the Blue marble project of Fundatia Ananke.
-This project has the objective of creating a decentralized community of practice dedicated to sustainability by sharing information and tools, selecting, and executing projects.

-# Sustainability is the ultimate challenge for humanity.
-Sustainability is a challenge that humanity must face head-on.
-Unfortunately, despite warnings from scientists and activists, many of us failed to take action.
-Now, the reality of climate degradation has become impossible to ignore.
-In 2015, world leaders recognized the need for a more sustainable way of living.
-As a result, they established the 17 Sustainable Development Goals (SDGs) of the United Nations.
-While some progress has been made since the SDGs went into effect in 2016, there is still a long way to go:

-- Gender equality risks moving backward, with women's rights being challenged.
-- Poverty continues to be a major issue in many parts of the world.
-- Climate change targets are frequently missed.
-- Leaders and businesspeople talk about equal opportunities without taking action.
-- The COVID-19 pandemic highlighted unequal access to healthcare and vaccines.
-- Girls and women in many parts of the world are denied access to education.

-At Fundatia Ananke, we are convinced that People are inherently good and willing to do good.
-But we need to give them the means to take action.
-Sustainability is the responsibility of each individual.
-And working together as a global community is the best way to achieve a sustainable future.
-# We need leaders and supporting tools.
-Achieving a sustainable way of life is crucial for our survival as a species.
-But we need leaders to guide us toward this goal.
-Unfortunately, people’s trust in institutions, governments, and corporations has eroded.

-Governments are ill-equipped to take the role of leaders in this matter.
-Their action is restrained by their frontiers and the next re-election term.
-On the opposite, tackling sustainability concerns requires a long-term and global vision.

-Corporations are even less equipped to take up the challenge.
-Their main goal remains the next quarterly profit.
-As a result, corporations are constrained by the ruling of shareholders, short-term profits, and dividends.
-Few corporations claim to abide by Environment and Social Governance.
-But unfortunately, these initiatives are often evaluated based on their direct impact on short-term profits.
-Neither the government nor corporations have demonstrated a sense of urgency in developing sustainability.

-People need tools to support their initiatives.
-But, Social media posts have a short life and are not designed to promote a concern to the authority that can resolve it.

-At Fundatia Ananke, we are convinced that sustainability is the responsibility of each individual.
-People must take matters into their own hands and act now.
-People are the ultimate stakeholders of their future.
-No one should have to face the challenge of sustainability alone.
-We are committed to promoting a decentralized organization where people can access the tools they need to take action and are empowered to make decisions.

-# Ethical use of technology can empower people.
-At Fundatia Ananke, we are convinced that decentralized decision-making is the way forward to enable individuals to decide by and for themselves.
-Fortunately, technology has advanced enough to allow this breakthrough.
-Technology is now a liberating tool.
-It facilitates the creation of organizations where every participant can express their opinions without fear and where decisions are made through consensus, with every voice taken into account.

-This new organizational model is called DAO - Decentralized Autonomous Organization.
-It utilizes blockchain technology to establish a safe and collaborative environment for anyone.
-For the first time in history, people can make decisions safely and take action.
-They can be the masters of their own destiny.

-DAO changes our relationship with governance.
-There is no more a small group of elected officials making decisions and imposing them on everyone else.
-Instead, DAO gives back the power to the people.
-It is no more in the hands of individuals who serve their own interests.
-This was the dream of the fathers of all major constitutions in history.
-And this dream comes true now.
-In a DAO, people can decide by consensus which projects are worth pursuing.
-They can support one another.
-They collaborate and allocate resources to their chosen projects.
-A DAO enables the community to benefit from collective wisdom and strength.

-# We are committed to creating a decentralized community dedicated to sustainability.
-The Blue Marble project of Fundatia Ananke consists in creating an empowered community as a DAO with the supporting toolbox to enable action through the execution of sustainability projects.
-This project is in line with the values of Fundatia Ananke:
-- Open source and open data: make source code and supporting data available for inspection by the community.
-Have the training data of AI inspected to avoid bias and protect privacy.
-- Open knowledge and open science: The value of knowledge resides in it being shared.
-A knowledge or a technology kept locked in a drawer is holding back humanity.
-- Decentralized organization: this is a mandatory condition to empower people.

-We have the vision of a community that is decentralized and empowered and collaborate to build a better future.
-A community where:
-- People can discuss their ideas and proposal freely and without fear;
-- The voice of each individual is heard and taken into consideration;
-- Concerns are shared and collectively promoted to those who have the power to solve them;
-- The community, through consensus, select projects, execute them, and report the outcomes in full transparency;
-- The contribution of each individual is welcomed, praised, and rewarded;
-- People collaborate on research and technologies safely and transparently;
-- Technologies are protected against patent trolls but remain available to whom need them while ensuring a fair remuneration of the contributors;
-- People don’t have to take project outcomes at face value but can inspect the supporting data and conclude about the claims’ accuracy.

-We design this community and toolbox with strict ethics in mind.
-We make sure that no unhealthy dependencies or influences are created.
-We only use artificial intelligence when necessary.
-And where we do, it is trained on anonymized data to protect the privacy of our users.
-The training data is available for inspection to ensure that no bias is being introduced.
-# We are committed to creating long-term value, not short-term profit
-Achieving sustainable living cannot be accomplished in a single day.
-It requires a long-term vision.
-In contrast, traditional venture capital prioritizes short-term gains for shareholders at the expense of users.

-Therefore, we have chosen a radically different path.
-Fundatia Ananke is a foundation and operates without shareholders.
-It can focus on its mission and values.
-This frees us from the obligation of prioritizing growth at all costs and short-term valuation over a sustainable operation.

-We are free to give back the power to the community, reward the users for their contribution, and provide the right tools in the long run.
-We are free to progressively decentralize the decision-making to the users to the point where they will have complete control over the community’s strategy and development, including the supporting toolbox.
-We believe that, as soon as possible, each member must have a say in their future and the community’s future.
-We are committed to making this a reality quickly.
-The foundation’s role shall end up limited to being the guardian of the mission and values.
-# We are committed to generating a virtuous circle.
-Our approach to funding is based on this radically different approach and the perspective of a progressive but fast decentralization.
-This approach protects the project from the risk of deviating from its mission and values.
-Our fundraising strategy is built to promote long-term value creation by a virtuous circle effect.

-To initiate this virtuous circle, the Foundation raises funds as donations both in and outside the blockchain.
-The raised funds are used to grow the DAO and set up the toolbox.
-Each donator shall receive DAO governance tokens that will allow them to participate in the decision-making.
-The donator will have the opportunity to monitor the use of the fund in transparency.

-When the toolbox generates some revenues (through subscription to premium features), the foundation will pay back to the DAO 120% of the amount initially received.

-The DAO, via consensus votes, shall propose, select and execute sustainability projects funded with this amount.
-It is expected that each project showing a positive ROI shall give back to the DAO 120% of the funding it received.
-It is also expected that the members of the DAO will monitor the use of the funds and will be rewarded for that.

-This momentum shall progressively increase the value managed by the DAO and the capacity to take care of projects with more impact.
-This shall enable the community to develop the sustainability projects of its choice and progressively build its vision of a sustainable future.
+## We want to give back to the people the power to determine the future of humankind.
+Fundatia Ananke is a visionary European foundation committed to driving positive change in the world.
+Their mission is to inspire and empower individuals and businesses to adopt sustainable practices that benefit the environment, society, and the economy.
+By embracing the principles of an open mind, open source, open access to science and technologies, and decentralization, they lead the charge toward a more equitable and resilient future.
+### Sustainability is the ultimate challenge for humanity.
+As a global community, we must confront the sustainability challenge with urgency and determination.
+The consequences of ignoring the warnings of scientists are now impossible to ignore.
+In response, the United Nations established the 17 Sustainable Development Goals in 2015, but progress has been slow.
+The fate of our planet and its inhabitants rests on our ability to achieve these goals, but we face significant obstacles.
+- Gender equality is more at risk than ever before.
+- Poverty continues to plague many parts of the world.
+- Climate change is accelerating.
+- Leaders and businesspeople pay lip service to equality while failing to take meaningful action.
+- The COVID-19 pandemic has laid bare the inequalities in our healthcare systems and highlighted the need for a more equitable society.
+- Yet, in many parts of the world, girls and women are still denied access to education and opportunities.

+We must acknowledge that the erosion of trust in our institutions and leaders is a significant obstacle to progress.
+Younger generations have lost faith in media, governments, and corporations, feeling betrayed by their elders.
+It is time for a new approach, one that prioritizes the needs of the planet and its inhabitants over short-term profits and individual gain.
+One that challenges once and for all the status quo.
+### Centralized decision-making is driving us nowhere.
+Achieving a sustainable way of life is not just a choice but a necessity for our survival as a species.
+However, progress toward sustainability cannot solely rely on the actions of governments and corporations.
+It must be the collective efforts of individuals and communities.

+Governments are limited by their jurisdiction and the short-sightedness of their re-election cycles.
+We need a long-term and global approach that transcends political boundaries to address sustainability concerns.

+ On the other hand, corporations prioritize profits above all else, which often conflicts with the interests of the environment and the people.
+Therefore, their efforts toward Environment and Social Governance have been insufficient and evaluated based on their immediate financial impact.

+As individuals and communities, it is up to us to take action towards a sustainable future.
+We must hold our leaders accountable and push for comprehensive and effective policies.
+We must also make conscious choices in our daily lives and support businesses that prioritize sustainability.
+Together, people can create a better world for themselves and future generations.
+## We are building the enabling tools for decentralized autonomous decision-making by the people
+### We need to listen back to the stakeholders of humankind
+The future of humankind and our planet rests in the hands of every individual.
+We are all responsible for taking action toward sustainability, and we cannot do it alone.
+It’s time to empower ourselves and regain control of our decisions.
+By embracing decentralized decision-making, we can create a new dynamic and give voice to every person.
+Let’s join forces and work towards a more sustainable future where everyone’s voice is heard, and everyone’s actions count.
+Together, we can make a difference and create a world our children will be proud to inherit.
+### Technology is a tool for emancipation.
+With the advent of advanced technology, we have witnessed a remarkable breakthrough in organizational structures.
+Technology has become a powerful, liberating tool, enabling every participant to express their opinions without fear and facilitating decision-making through consensus, taking every voice into account.
+This new organizational model, known as DAO - Decentralized Autonomous Organization, utilizes blockchain technology to create a safe and collaborative environment for everyone.
+For the first time in history, people can make decisions and take action, becoming the masters of their own destiny.
+The power of DAO lies in its ability to decentralize decision-making, ensuring that no single individual or group has excessive control.
+This empowers individuals to participate in decision-making processes and ensures every voice is heard.
+As a result, DAO revolutionizes how organizations operate, creating a more inclusive and democratic world for us all.
+### DAO changes our relationship with governance
+The emergence of DAO has revolutionized the way we approach governance.
+Gone are the days of relying on a select group of individuals to make decisions on our behalf.
+With DAO, the power is returned to the people, allowing for a more democratic and transparent process.
+This shift has not only solidified our freedom but has also broken our dependence on centralized authorities.
+The days of serving the interests of a select few are over, and it’s time for everyone to have a voice.
+### Breaking the Shackles of Short-Term Thinking.
+The vicious cycle of short-term thinking is a threat to the sustainability of our future.
+We must break free from this chain and embrace a vision of hope and progress.
+To achieve this, we must shift power from shareholders to stakeholders.
+This will enable us to escape the tyranny of profit-seeking and prioritize the needs of all individuals.
+By flattening hierarchies and empowering decentralized decision-making, we create a platform for people to express their humanity and contribute to a brighter future.
+This is the ultimate dream of every constitution in history, and now is the time to make it a reality.
+# We are delivering the Blue Marble project.
+The Blue Marble project is a visionary initiative that aims to create a community of like-minded individuals dedicated to promoting and practicing sustainability.
+- It is powered by cutting-edge DAO technology that enables each member to have a say in the decision-making process and collaborate towards a greater goal - a sustainable lifestyle and way of doing business.
+- With a transparent and decentralized application, the Blue Marble project offers a unique platform for individuals to connect, share ideas, and pool resources toward creating a better world.
+- By fostering a network of competencies, passions, and resources, it empowers each member to positively impact sustainability and witness the ripple effect of their actions over time.
+- This project offers a unique opportunity for individuals to take control of their own destinies and actively contribute towards creating a more sustainable future.
+- With the autonomy to select and execute sustainability-related projects, each member can create momentum that inspires others to join the cause and make a lasting and growing difference in the world.

+By joining the Blue Marble project, you will be part of a movement making a real difference.
+So don’t wait any longer.
+Let’s make a change today!